 - To run (at least) one instance within your AWS cloud as an inventory beacon, ready 24/7 for any of your instances in the cloud to upload their inventory.
 This is especially valuable for short-lived instances, where the locally-installed FlexNet inventory agent has no opportunity to retry uploads around any network failures; and where fast network speeds may best support your planned short life-cycle for these instances.
 The cloud-based inventory beacon can then provide a more rugged upload to your enterprise network, since it has longer up-time and built-in mechanisms for retrying any uploads that are interrupted by transient networking issues.
-This also enables running the Amazon connector without having to create an IAM User. - Run an inventory beacon within your enterprise network (or even, potentially, in a demilitarized zone outside your firewall), to which all the cloud-based instances have network access, allowing them to upload their inventory files as and when needed.
+As always, this inventory beacon must have Internet access so that it can connect to the central application server for FlexNet Manager Suite to upload collected inventories and download changed policies.
+This approach also enables running the Amazon connector without having to create an IAM User. - Run an inventory beacon within your enterprise network (or even, potentially, in a demilitarized zone outside your firewall), to which all the cloud-based instances have network access, allowing them to upload their inventory files as and when needed.
 This approach may be most helpful for direct inventory of Oracle Database in Amazon RDS, since it allows the inventory beacon to be 'steered' to the appropriate AWS region, limiting its inventory collection and uploads in a way similar to managing subnets in your local network.
 If you have a large number of Oracle Databases spread across various Amazon RDS regions, or a large number of EC2 instances to upload from, consider installing multiple inventory beacons and 'filtering' each one appropriately.